This page is available in: Español

 Gospel: Matthew 5:13-20

-14 ‘You are the light of the world.
-A city built on a hill cannot be hidden.
-15No one after lighting a lamp puts it under the bushel basket, but on the lampstand, and it gives light to all in the house.
-16In the same way, let your light shine before others, so that they may see your good works and give glory to your Father in heaven.
+13“You are the salt of the earth; but if salt has lost its taste, how can its saltiness be restored?
+It is no longer good for anything, but is thrown out and trampled under foot.
+14“You are the light of the world.
+A city built on a hill cannot be hid.
+15No one after lighting a lamp puts it under the bushel basket, but on the lampstand, and it gives light to all in the house.16In the same way, let your light shine before others, so that they may see your good works and give glory to your Father in heaven.

 This page is available in: Español